shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-through-monetize-ad-server-api-setup-guide.md

 ---
-title: Programmatic Guaranteed Deal through Microsoft Monetize Ad Server API Setup Guide
+title: Programmatic Guaranteed Deal through Microsoft Monetize Ad Server
 description: Explore the API setup guide to understand the process of creating and configuring a programmatic guaranteed (PG) deal through Microsoft Monetize Ad Server. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Programmatic Guaranteed deal through Microsoft Monetize ad server API setup guide
+# Programmatic Guaranteed deal through Microsoft Monetize ad server

 Setting up an API implementation for a programmatic guaranteed (PG) deal through Microsoft Monetize Ad Server requires configuring a number of different properties on different API objects.
 This guide will explain the process of creating and configuring a PG deal using our API.